 Here is an example of a question asked by one of our shoppers and the way we narrowed it down, completed the sale AND received positive feedback for shipping the correct pair of binoculars: “I need a compact pair of binoculars suitable for concerts and sporting events under $100”

-Eye relief should also be considered and is the distance a binocular can be held away from the eye and still present the full field of view.
+Eye relief, which is the distance a binocular can be held away from the eye while still presenting the full field of view, should also be considered.”
 Extended or long eye relief reduces eyestrain and is ideal for eyeglass wearers.
 Consider binoculars that have over 16mm of eye relief for eyeglass wearers.

 What does “Exit Pupil” mean?

 Exit Pupil stands for the measurement of the circle of light that appears when you look through the binoculars while holding them at a short distance away from your eyes.
 The exit pupil relates to how well a binocular will perform in dim light.
 If you hold binoculars away from your eyes and up to the light, you will see a bright circle in the center of the eyepiece.
 The exact size can be measured by dividing the objective lens by the magnification of the binoculars.
 A 10×50, for example, would have an exit pupil of 5 and a 7 x 42 binocular would have an exit pupil of 6 millimeters.

 As a guide, you should ensure that your binoculars have a similar size exit pupil to your own pupils.
 During low light conditions, our eyes’ pupils open to about 5 to 7mm wide to allow more light to pass to the pupil.
 So if you intend on using the binoculars during low light conditions or at night, choose a pair with a similar value exit pupil.
 In bright conditions, the pupils contract to about 2 or 3 millimeters and in such conditions, the extra transmitted light isn’t needed.